Monoidal Bousfield Localizations and Algebras over Operads: Bousfield localization and the monoid axiom

 It is shown in \cite{batanin-berger} that the compactness hypothesis of the proposition is satisfied for topological spaces, simplicial sets, equivariant and motivic spaces, and chain complexes.
 Similarly, it holds for all our categories of structured spectra because the sphere spectrum is $\aleph_0$-compact as a spectrum.
 Lastly, it holds for all the stable analogues of these structures because the compactness hypothesis is automatically preserved by any Bousfield localization (the set of generating cofibrations of $L_\C(\M)$ is simply $I$ again).

 \begin{remark} The proof above only uses the fact that the maps $j_\beta$ were $h$-cofibrations in order to factor $Y\to A_\lambda$ through some finite stage.
-So if the (co)domains of $I$ are finite relative to the class of weak equivalences then the proof above demonstrates that weak equivalences are preserved under transfinite composition. \end{remark}
+So if the (co)domains of $I$ are finite relative to the class of weak equivalences then the proof above demonstrates that weak equivalences are preserved under transfinite composition.
+This property was already known classically for $sSet$ and $Ch(k)$, but fails for $L_{BP}(\Sp)$, the localization of symmetric spectra with respect to the spectrum $BP$, as discussed in Chapter 7 of \cite{hovey-book}. \end{remark}

-\begin{prop} Suppose $\M$ is tractable, left proper, $h$-monoidal, such that the (co)domains of $I$ are finite relative to the class of $h$-cofibrations and cofibrant objects are flat.
+\begin{prop} Suppose $\M$ a cofibrantly generated, left proper, $h$-monoidal, and that the (co)domains of $I$ are cofibrant and are finite relative to the class of $h$-cofibrations.
+Suppose cofibrant objects are flat.
 Let $L_\C$ be a monoidal Bousfield localization.
 Then $L_\C(\M)$ is $h$-monoidal. \end{prop}

 \begin{proof} Suppose $f:A\to B$ is a cofibration in $L_\C(\M)$ and $Z$ is any object of $L_\C(\M)$.
 We must show $f\otimes Z$ is an $h$-cofibration in $L_\C(\M)$.
 Because $L_\C(\M)$ is left proper, Proposition 1.5 in \cite{batanin-berger} reduces us to proving that there is a factorization of $f\otimes Z$ into a cofibration followed by a cofiber equivalence $w:X\to B\otimes Z$, i.e. for any map $g:X\to K$ the right-hand vertical map in the following pushout diagram is a $\C$-local equivalence: